micwik/ArnLib/doc/Description.md

     + Master can be set explicitly with ArnItem::setMaster().
       Client has no other way to become Master for an _ARN Data Object_.
     + Null values can be synced both from client and server.
+    + If a client _ARN Data Object_ is set booth as [Persistent](#gen_persistArnobj) and Master with a Null value before connection, the Master mode is initially overridden and the servers value is synced to the client.
 <Br><Br>